C1. Patterns and Relationships

 Summary

-In this learning situation, students create a repeating pattern by making a bead necklace and compare the patterns of the necklaces.
+In this learning situation, students create a repeating pattern by making a bead necklace and comparing the patterns of the necklaces.
 Then, students play detective to discover the bead that was removed from their partner's necklace.
 Strategies used to find the missing bead are discussed.

 Overall Expectations Specific Expectations